code-not-found/code-not-found.github.io/_posts/spring-jms/2018-12-14-spring-jms-listener-example.md

 ## 5. Testing the JMS listener

-We change the existing test case to check if our different message listeners works.
+We change the existing test case to check if our different message listeners work.

 Send an order message to the order destination.
 Then check if the `CountDownLatch` was lowered in both the DMLC and SMLC message listeners.